ga4gh/va-spec/schema/va-spec/base/def/Statement.rst

       -
       - :ref:`Proposition`
       - 1..1
-      - A possible fact that the Statement assesses or puts forth as true.
+      - A possible fact, the validity of which is assessed and reported by the Statement.
+A Statement can put forth the proposition as being true, false, or uncertain, and may provide an assessment of the level of confidence/evidence supporting this claim.
    *  - direction
       -
       - string